 Find out more about your rights and obligations as a student and the services we provide at Holmesglen.

-*Materials fees are still payable by all students including students who may be eligible for Government subsidised fees.
-Materials fees are not covered by VET Student Loans.
+*Mandatory Materials and Activities fees are still payable by all students including students who may be eligible for Government subsidised fees.
+Materials and Activities fees are not covered by VET Student Loans.